masif2002/aws-solutions-architect-associate/02-IAM.md

 * It is not the best practice to use the root account, or share the account for accessing AWS
 * It is preferred to create users in IAM and give the users, permissions
 * IAM permissions are nothing but JSON policies attached to Users or Groups
+    * An inline-policy is the policy directly attached to a user
 * Groups are formed by grouping users together
     * A user can belong to multiple groups
     * At the same time, it is also not necessary that a user should belong to a group